+Procedure Date: Physician: Dr. Arrival Time: Procedure Time:

+Procedure scheduled at:

+Endoscopy Center at North Florida Regional Medical Center 6500 W. Newberry Road, Check in the Admitting Office on the 1st Floor 888-821-1632

+How do I use this guide?

-Procedure Date: Physician: Arrival Time: Procedure Time: Procedure scheduled at: Endoscopy Center at North Florida 6500 W. Newberry Road, 3 rd Floor You must call to pre-register 888-821-1632 Regional Medical Center week before your appointment.
-If you haven't read ar procedure.
-Some steps in this guide begin up to one through the guide at least one week in advance, call your portaint.
-If you have questions, remember that we're here If you don't follow all the steps listed here e, your procedure may be cancelled.
+Read the entire guide at least one week before your procedure.
+Some steps in this guide begin up to one week before your appointment.
+If you haven't read through the guide at least one week in advance, call your physician.
+Preparing for your procedure is very importaint.
+If you have questions, remember that we're here to help.

+If you don't follow all the steps listed here, your procedure may be cancelled.

 What does this guide cover?

-The day of your procedure What to expect, procedure charges and canc page 2 page 3 ellation/missed appointment page 4 scopy page 5
+Five days before your procedure Page 2 The day of your procedure Page 3 What to expect, procedure charges and cancellation/missed appointment Page 4 Information Regarding Gastrointestinal Endoscopy Page 5

+Digestive Disease Associates requires a 72- hour notice for changes in your scheduled procedure appointment to avoid a \$150 fee.
+All changes and cancellations must be made through Digestive Disease Associates procedure scheduling department at 352-331-8902 lood Thinners such as Plavix, warfarin (Coumadin), Eliquis, Xarelto or Lovenox